areymbaut/data-projects/sql_data_job_analysis/README.md

 ### Top-paying remote data-analyst jobs

-To identify the highest-paying roles, I filtered data-analyst positions by average yearly salary and location, focusing on remote jobs.
+To identify the highest-paying roles, data-analyst positions were filtered by average yearly salary and location, focusing on remote jobs.

 ```sql
 SELECT